Dragan994/Fullstack-Social-Media/README.md

 This address is availible on your local network.

-So if your pc is connected to router you can acces this adress from any device that is connected to same Wi-Fi.
+So if your pc is connected to router you can acces this adress from any device that is connected to same router.

->cd server

 >npm run serve